-The settings of the PCRE\CASELESS, PCRE\MULTILINE, PCRE\DOTALL, and PCRE\EXTENDED options can be changed from within the pattern by a sequence of Perl option letters enclosed between "(?" and ")".
+The settings of the PCRE\CASELESS, PCRE\MULTILINE, PCRE\DOTALL, and PCRE\EXTENDED options (which are Perl-compatible) can be changed from within the pattern by a sequence of Perl option letters enclosed between " (?" and ")".
 The option letters are

 - i for PCRE\CASELESS

 - m for PCRE\MULTILINE

 - s for PCRE\DOTALL

 - x for PCRE\EXTENDED